mirage/irmin/doc/irmin-pack/design/layered_store.md

 using the offset in the pack file.

-**Commit objects:** Some of the objects in the pack file are "commit objects"; a commit, together with the objects reachable from that commit, represents "the state of the tezos node at a point in time".
+**Commit objects:** Some of the objects in the pack file are "commit objects."
+A commit, together with the objects reachable from that commit, represents "the state of the tezos node at a point in time."
 (It is possible for the state to split in two temporarily, but we will ignore this for the time being.)
 The Tezos node only needs the "latest" commits in order to process new blocks.
-Thus, any objects not reachable from the latest commits can be considered "garbage".
+Thus, any objects not reachable from the latest commits can be considered "garbage."

-**Archive nodes and rolling nodes:** There are different types of Tezos node.
-An "archive node" stores the complete history of the blockchain from the genesis block.
+**Archive nodes and rolling nodes:** There are different types of Tezos nodes.
+An "archive node" stores the complete blockchain history from the genesis block.
 Currently this is over 2 million blocks.
 Roughly speaking, a block corresponds to a commit.
-A "rolling node" stores only the last blocks (where is chosen to keep the total disk usage within some bound - _n_ may be as small as 5 or even less, or as large as 40,000 or more).
-Another type of node is the "full node", which is somewhere between an archive node and a rolling node.
+A "rolling node" stores only the last blocks (where it is chosen to keep the total disk usage within some bound, so _n_ may be as small as 5 or less, or it could be as large as 40,000 or more).
+Another type of node is the "full node," which is somewhere between an archive node and a rolling node.

-**Rolling nodes, disk space usage:** The purpose of the rolling node is to keep resource usage, particularly of disk space, bounded by only storing the last blocks.
-However, the current implementation does not achieve this aim: as rolling nodes execute, the pack file grows larger and larger, and no old data is discarded.
-To get around this problem, node owners periodically "snapshot export" the current state of the blockchain from the node, delete the old data, and then "snapshot import" the state back again, in a form of manual garbage collection.
+**Rolling nodes, disk space usage:** The rolling node's purpose is to keep resource usage, particularly of disk space, bound by only storing the last blocks.
+However, the current implementation does not achieve this aim.
+As rolling nodes execute, the pack file grows larger and larger, and no old data is discarded.
+To get around this problem, node owners periodically "snapshot export" the current blockchain state from the node, delete the old data, and then "snapshot import" the state back again, like manual garbage collection.

 **Problem summary:** The main problem we want to avoid is Tezos users having to periodically export and import the blockchain state in order to keep the disk usage of the Tezos node bounded.
-Instead, we want to perform garbage collection of unreachable objects
-  automatically: Periodically, a commit should be chosen as the GC root, and objects constructed before the commit that are not reachable from the commit should be considered garbage, removed from the pack store, and the disk space reclaimed.
+Instead, we want to perform garbage collection of unreachable objects automatically.
+Periodically, a commit should be chosen as the GC root, and objects constructed before the commit that are not reachable from the commit should be considered garbage, removed from the pack store, and the disk space reclaimed.
 The problem is that